 Manufacturers measure screen size diagonally.
 A small laptop screen measures around 12 inches, while the largest laptops are 17 inches.

 Some laptops offer a two-in-one construction, meaning they are a mix between a tablet and a laptop.
 You can fold the laptop down flat with the screen facing upward to make it work like a touchscreen tablet.
 You’ll pay quite a bit for a two-in-one laptop, but it may fit your usage patterns well.

 Laptops are sold at a wide range of price points.
 This means you’ll have an easier time finding something that fits within your budget.

 Simple laptops are available in this price range.
 Many times, these machines will be Chromebooks, which have minimal storage capabilities.
-A few Windows machines also fit in this price range.
-Look for small screen sizes in this price range, too.
+A few Windows machines also fit at this price point.
+Expect small screen sizes when paying this much.
 These simple machines are suitable for web surfing, email, and basic apps.

 Basic Windows laptops are easier to find in this mid-point price range.
 Such machines will have low-end processors and a minimal amount of memory for running word processing and spreadsheets.

 In the upper price range for laptops, you will receive excellent processors and large amounts of memory.
 These laptops usually have one outstanding feature, such as an extremely large display screen or a high-end processor.